A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Introduction

-Hyperbolic manifolds are equipped with a natural boundary of their universal cover which carries several measures; in particular, the \emph{Patterson-Sullivan} measure, obtained by taking limits of Dirac measures supported on the group orbit (\cite{patterson,sullivan79, sullivan84}).
-In that context, Sullivan's \emph{shadow lemma} establishes the scaling properties of such measures near boundary points.
+Hyperbolic manifolds are equipped with a natural boundary of their universal cover which carries several interesting quasi-invariant measures; in particular, the \emph{Patterson--Sullivan} measure, obtained by taking limits of Dirac measures supported on the group orbit (\cite{patterson,sullivan79, sullivan84}).
+In that context, Sullivan's \emph{global shadow lemma}, also known as {\em fluctuating density theorem}, establishes the scaling properties of such measures near boundary points.
 These properties turn out to depend subtly on the location of the parabolic points, and are related to the fine structure of the limit set.

-In this paper, we extend this result to Hilbert geometries.
-If $\Omega$ is strictly convex with $C^1$ boundary, then the visual boundary of $\Omega$ coincides with the geometric boundary $\partial\Omega$ in projective space.
-An analogue of the Patterson-Sullivan measure has been constructed on this boundary (see \cite{Ben1, cramponthese, cramponmarquis_flot, zhu20, blayac, blayaczhu}).
+In this paper we are going to study, more specifically, geometrically finite convex projective manifolds, and extend this result to them.
+In this context and in various degrees of generality, an analogue of the Patterson--Sullivan measure has been constructed on the boundary of $\Omega$ in projective space (see \cite{Ben1, cramponthese, cramponmarquis_flot, zhu20, bray, blayac, blayaczhu}).

-To avoid confusion with other notions of geometrical finiteness in the literature, we call our condition {\em global geometrical finiteness} (see Definition \ref{D:globallygf}).
-Let us note that this holds in the following well-studied situations: (a) if the action is {\em geometrically finite on $\Omega$} according to the definition of \cite{cramponmarquis_finitude} (see Corollary \ref{C:global-gf}); this includes the finite volume case, as well as the case where every parabolic has maximal rank; (b) for certain cusped Hitchin representations (see Section \ref{S:Hi}).
+Let us now assume that $\Gamma$ is a geometrically finite group of isometries of a strictly convex domain $\Omega$ with $C^1$ boundary and that the convex hull $C_\Gamma$ of the limit set $\Lambda_\Gamma$ is hyperbolic in the sense of Gromov.

+This assumption applies to a large family of examples; for instance, if $\Omega$ is strictly convex with $C^1$ boundary, any properly discontinuous action with cofinite volume, and more generally any geometrically finite action for which all parabolic stabilizers have maximal rank, will have a Gromov hyperbolic convex hull \cite{clt, cramponmarquis_finitude}.
+The moduli space of finite volume convex real projective structures on a surface of genus $g$ with $p$ punctures has real dimension $16g-16+8p$ \cite{marquis_modules}.
+In these settings, the parabolic stabilizers are conjugate into $SO(n,1)$ \cite{clt, cramponmarquis_finitude}.
+There are moreover examples where the parabolic stabilizers are not conjugate into $SO(n,1)$ \cite[Proposition 10.7]{cramponmarquis_finitude} and yet the convex hull is still hyperbolic \cite{DGK,zimmer22}, so our results apply.
+We expand on this discussion in Subsection~\ref{S:hyp_cc}.

+To state the theorem, we now introduce a few definitions.
+For a basepoint $o$ and a boundary point $\xi$, let $\xi_t$ be the point on a geodesic ray from $o$ to $\xi$ at distance $t$ from $o$.